John Scholl

 Johannes Scholl (8 July 1827 – 26 February 1916) was a German-American woodcarver who rose to notoriety years after his death.
 He is known for only using a jackknife and paint to create his colorful and symbolic wood sculptures.
 He is regarded today as being one of the most influential folk artists of the 20th century.

 Biography

 Birth and childhood

 He was born Johannes Scholl on 8 July 1827, in Münsingen, Baden-Württemberg, Germany to Johann Friedrich and Maria Margaretha Bleher, the second youngest of nine children.
 He was baptized in Münsingen's Evangelical church the day he was born.
 Little is known about Scholl's life before he left Germany but he likely received training in carpentry in his native country because of the experience level he had when he settled in Pennsylvania as a young man.

 Marriage and children

 Scholl married Augusta Kushmaul on November 28, 1853 in Germany.
 Scholl left his native Germany shortly after marrying Augusta and arrived in the United States that same year.
 Soon after immigrating, Scholl anglicized his name from Johannes to John. the couple remained married until Augusta's death.
-All of the Scholl's six children were born in Pennsylvania:
+All of the Scholl's children were born in Pennsylvania: